They Had Everything in Common

 Indeed, the social structure of the early church was one of a common support, with the biggest burden being on those who were well-off.
 From that common treasury anyone in need was supported, even foreigners living in the land.
 This, of course, should come as no surprise considering Christ’s teachings on money and possessions.

-In God’s kingdom we are not owners of possession, as all things come from the Lord.
+In God’s kingdom we are not owners of possessions, because all things belong to and come from the Lord.
 Rather, we are stewards of God’s possessions and we are expected to steward with grace and mercy to those in need.
 We are one body in Christ and no single part is superior to the other.

 This the first example we see if what it means to give to the church both financially and spiritually.
 Having financial and physical needs was an important aspect of ministry because these apostles had now dedicate their lives to fully serving the church.